Lori ans Alan S. Zekelman Professor of Business Administration

 Preempting Preemptive Investment, November 2009.

-The Crisis in Local Government Pensions in the United States (with Joshua D. Rauh), 2011, forthcoming in Growing Old: Paying for Retirement and Institutional Money Management after the Financial Crisis, Robert Litan and Richard Herring, eds., Brookings Institution, Washington, DC.
+The Crisis in Local Government Pensions in the United States (with Joshua D. Rauh), 2011, Growing Old: Paying for Retirement and Institutional Money Management after the Financial Crisis, Robert Litan and Richard Herring, eds., Brookings Institution, Washington, DC.

 Contains city and county breakdown of $0.6 trillion unfunded liabilities at the local level.